 Paid Leave - If an employee requests paid leave that also qualifies as FML, the Employer shall notify the employee that the paid leave will count toward their FML.
 Such notice shall be communicated to the employee within two (2) business days from the date the Employer acquires knowledge that the leave qualifies as FML.
 This notice may be orally provided.
 However, the employee must then be provided notice in writing by the next payday.
 If the next payday is less than one (1) week away, the notice may be provided by the following payday.

-Eligibility Notice: The Employer will provide an eligibility notice to any employee who applies for FMLA leave informing the employee of whether the employee is eligible for FMLA leave.
+Eligibility Notice: The Employer will provide an eligibility notice to any employee who applies for FML leave informing the employee of whether the employee is eligible for FMLA leave.
 If the employee is not eligible, the notice must state at least one (1) reason why the employee is not eligible.
-The eligibility notice must be provided within five (5) business days after the first time in each of the Employer’s FMLA leave year that an employee requests FMLA leave for a particular qualifying reason.
-During that same FMLA leave year, a new notice is required only if the employee’s eligibility status changes.
+The eligibility notice must be provided within five (5) business days after the first time in each of the Employer’s FML leave year that an employee requests FML leave for a particular qualifying reason.
+During that same FML leave year, a new notice is required only if the employee’s eligibility status changes.

 3. Personal Notice - Upon receipt of a request for FML or upon determination that paid leave qualifies as FML, the Employer will provide the employee with detailed written notice of: